sdtemple/isweep/README.md

   - 'perc' wildcard means percentile-based confidence intervals.
   - 'snp' wildcard means that frequency estimate is based on best differentiated SNP.

+### Other considerations
+---

+These Markdown files are in the folder `misc/`.

+See `telomeres-centromeres.md` for cautionary comments on interpreting results near these genomic regions.

+See `small-chromosomes.md` for comments on modified analyses when some chromosomes measure <= 10 cM.

+See `different-chromosome-rates.md` for comments on modified analyses when chromosome subsets have vastly different mean/median IBD rates.

+For species-specific conversions very different from 1.0 cM $\approx$ 1 Mb (humans), see `recombination-rates.md`

 ## Picture of selection scan workflow
 ---